Table of Contents

 - Proximodistal trend: Muscles of the torso can be controlled earlier than proximal ones.

 Stranger anxiety begins at about 8 months old and is attributed to the child’s developing ability to distinguish between familiar and unfamiliar persons.
 The child’s inner question is: “Who is trustworthy and ensures my mental and physical well-being?”
 Stranger anxiety decreases continually from the third year of life.

-Between 6 and 9 months of age, the child dares to go on first “discovery tours”.
+Between 6 and 9 months of age, the child dares to go on first “discovery tours.”
 Separation anxiety can be considered as limit to this instinct.
-Between 2–3 years of age, separation anxiety peaks, afterwards continually decreasing.
+Between 2–3 years of age, separation anxiety peaks, continually decreasing afterward.

 Conscious urination and defecation begins at the age of 2 years with the help of parents and instructive assistance.